Jorge Seré

 Jorge Fernando Seré Dulcini (born 9 July 1961) is a retired Uruguayan footballer who played as a goalkeeper.

 Club career

-Seré won several titles with Nacional, including the 1988 Intercontinental Cup where he saved four penalties as Nacional defeated PSV Eindhoven.
+Seré won several titles with Nacional, including the 1988 Intercontinental Cup where he saved four penalties in the extended penalty shootout as Nacional defeated PSV Eindhoven.

 International career

 Seré made 10 appearances for the senior Uruguay national football team from 1987 to 1989.
 He also played in the 1987 and 1989 Copa América.